Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Results and Discussion

 Based on the above numerical observations, we provide a simple fitting formula to describe the effect of oscillatory loading on the TTT curve.
-We focus on the TTT curve near the nose temperature $T_{N}^Q$ of the quiescent state and the following parameters $T_{N}^Q=1080$ K, $\tau_N^Q=0.579$ ns for Ni$_{50}$Al$_{50}$ and $T_{N}^Q=870$ K, {$\tau_N^Q=12.657$ ns} for Cu$_{23}$Zr$_{77}$ are fitted by the CNT formula in the Appendix.
-In the vicinity of the nose, the TTT curve of the quiescent {state} takes the form:
+We focus on the TTT curve near the nose temperature $T_{N}^Q$ of the quiescent state and the following parameters $T_{N}^Q=1080$ K, $\tau_N^Q=0.579$ ns for Ni$_{50}$Al$_{50}$ and $T_{N}^Q=870$ K, {$\tau_N^Q=12.657$ ns} for Cu$_{23}$Zr$_{77}$.
+In the vicinity of the nose, the TTT curve of the quiescent state takes the form: